Skip to Main Content

 Mexico City's mid-century residential grid rarely telegraphs what's inside.
 Río Tigris, a quiet street threading through Colonia Cuauhtémoc, belongs to a neighbourhood where low facades and discreet doorways have always sheltered more than they reveal.
 The physical approach to Granate at number 44 follows this pattern: the street gives little away, and the interior, rather than the address, becomes the argument for being there.

 That interior logic matters more in this city than in most.
 Mexico City's serious drinking venues have, over the past decade, divided into two broad schools.
 The first reaches for theatrical staging: curated playlists, low ceilings designed to concentrate noise, lighting calibrated to social media flattery.
-The second school builds rooms that favour the drink itself — spaces where the physical container doesn't compete with what's in the glass.
+The second school builds rooms that favour the drink itself, spaces where the physical container doesn't compete with what's in the glass.
 Granate's Star Wine List recognition in 2026 positions it firmly in that second category, where the room must earn quiet authority rather than perform spectacle.

 What a Star Wine List Award Signals About a Space

 The Star Wine List awards, issued annually by the international wine media platform of the same name, assess the quality and depth of a venue's wine offering against a global standard.
-A 2026 recognition places Granate in a peer group that includes some of the most wine-focused rooms in Latin America.
+A 2026 recognition places Granate in a peer group that includes notable wine-focused rooms in Latin America.
 In Mexico City terms, that credential matters because the city's fine-wine culture has developed later than its cocktail culture, which means venues serious enough about wine to earn external recognition occupy a specific and still relatively small niche.

 The Physical Logic of a Wine-Focused Room